So I’m still looking for that laptop to replace the one my wife dropped. After trying the

 If interested, our reviews of the

-Lenovo Legion 5 Pro and the AMD Legion 7 or Intel Legion 7 are also available here on the site.
+Lenovo Legion 5 Pro, the portable Legion Slim 7, and the AMD Legion 7 or Intel Legion 7 are also available here on the site.